The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: Abstract

 \section{Abstract}

-In this paper, we introduce a novel first-order derivative for functions on a lattice graph, which extends the discrete Laplacian and generalizes the theory of discrete PDEs on the lattices.
-First, we establish the well-posedness of generalized quasilinear Schr\"{o}dinger equations and give a new proof of the global well-posedness of semilinear Schr\"{o}dinger equations.
-Then we provide explicit expressions of higher order derivatives of the solution map and prove the analytic dependence between solution and initial data.
-At the end, we show the existence of wave operator and give a sufficient condition for the asymptotic completeness.
+In this paper, we introduce a novel first-order derivative for functions on a lattice graph, which extends the discrete Laplacian and generalizes the theory of discrete PDEs on lattices.
+First, we establish the well-posedness of generalized discrete quasilinear Schr\"{o}dinger equations and give a new proof of the global well-posedness of discrete semilinear Schr\"{o}dinger equations.
+Then we provide explicit expressions of higher-order derivatives of the solution map and prove the analytic dependence between the solution and the initial data.
+At the end, we show the existence of the wave operator and prove the asymptotic completeness of the solutions with the small data.